 Before funds are released, all of these requirements must be met.

 *Note* If a student is registered for second short session classes and does not meet the credit hour requirement until the beginning of that term, funds will not be available for use until three days prior to the first day of class.

-Alternative loan refunds will be released after the 10% point of the semester.
+Alternative loan refunds will be released after a student has reached the 10% point in at least 6 credit hours.
 Please allow up to two weeks for actual processing.